What else drives property taxes up?

 On the other side of the spectrum, new legislation can also have a positive effect on your property taxes, like the tax breaks for older and disabled homeowners in California’s Proposition 19 that was passed in November 2020.
 Previously, property tax increases were restricted for Californian homeowners to a certain extent, discouraging homeowners who have lived in their homes for a long time from moving to a newer home, for fear of losing their tax break.
 However, since Prop 19 has passed, homeowners 55 and older are able to pay a lower, blended tax rate using the taxable value of their current home as well as the value of their new, more expensive home.

 What Can You Do About Raised Property Taxes?

+Wondering if there's a way for you to lower your property taxes?
 In some cases, you may disagree with your local government on your home’s assessed value and what that means for your tax bill.
 If that happens to you, you have recourse to challenge the assessed valuation.
 Your tax assessor or local tax authority should be able to provide you with information on their specific dispute process, but it can help to gather a few materials in advance.

 First, check on deadlines to submit a dispute.
 Different states allow different windows of time, often 30 days or 90 days, so it’s important to know how quickly you need to act.

 Next, gather records on your home and nearby properties.
 Square footage, number of bedrooms, and sale prices on comparable listings all help present a more accurate picture of your property value.
 Information on the assessed value of other homes is also often public information.
 If you can show that another home with the same features as yours (or even additional ones, like a deck or pool) was assessed lower, you may be able to convince the assessor that there’s an error with your home valuation or request a second home appraisal.